Author - Associate Zarmeen Jahan

 In 1919, Balfour v Balfour gave birth to the purpose to create legal relations theory in contract law.
 In a dispute between a husband and wife, Lord Justice Atkin said that domestic commitments were not within the jurisdiction of contract law.
 The main point made was that contracts are promises.
 But if contracts are a promise, are they legally enforceable?

-Mr Balfour and his wife went to England for a vacation, and his wife became ill and needed medical attention.
+In case of Balfour vs Balfour 1919, Mr Balfour and his wife went to England for a vacation, and his wife became ill and needed medical attention.
 They made an agreement that Mrs Balfour was to remain behind in England when the husband returned to Ceylon (Sri Lanka) and that Mr Balfour would pay her £30 a month until he returned.
 This understanding was made while their relationship was fine.
 However, the relationship later soured and the husband stopped making the payments.
 The wife sought to enforce the agreement.
 Later the parties separated and were divorced.
 The wife brought this action for the money her husband had promised to pay to her but had failed to do so.

 An additional judge of King’s Bench Division presided by Justice Sargant, held that the husband was under a responsibility to support his wife and there exists a strong contract between the husband and the wife.
 The consent of the wife to this order of monthly transfer was a valid thought to constitute a required contract between the couple.